jpmens/mosquitto-auth-plug/README.md

 auth_opt_mysql_auto_connect false
 ```

-### LDAP
+### LDAP auth

 The LDAP plugin currently does authentication only; authenticated users are allowed
 to publish/subscribe at will.

-The user with which Mosquitto connects to the broker is searched in the LDAP directory
+The user that connects to the broker is searched for in the LDAP directory indicated
 via the `ldap_uri` configuration parameter.
 This LDAP search MUST return exactly one
 entry.
-The user's password is then use with the DN of the entry found to bind to the
+The user's password is then used with the DN of the that entry to bind to the
 directory.
 If that LDAP bind succeeds, the user is authenticated.
-In other cases,
+In all other cases,
 authentication fails.